Graduate success

 Selection ranks

-You will be considered solely on the basis of the selection ranks from all of your prior degree studies plus any postgraduate studies you may have undertaken.
+You will be considered solely based on the selection ranks from all of your prior degree studies plus any postgraduate studies you may have undertaken.
 Your other qualifications and experiences may be allocated selection ranks for entry to other QUT courses will not be considered for this course.

 Find out more about how to Apply with Higher Education Study